Faculty Handbook 2016–17

 The Purchase College academic calendar is based on two semesters, fall and spring.
 Each semester consists of 15 weeks of classes and a recess period.
-As of 2014, the fall semester typically begins on the last Monday in August and concludes in December.
+The fall semester typically begins on the last Monday in August and concludes in December.
 The spring semester typically begins after Martin Luther King Day in January with commencement in mid-May, usually on a Friday.

 Each student in a course must be provided with a written course syllabus at the first class meeting.
 A copy of the course syllabus must also be filed with the chair or director of the school or conservatory.
 If revisions of the syllabus become necessary, they must be written and circulated to all students in the course.
 The syllabus should contain at least the following: